 Tendinitis is a condition caused by inflammation in the tendons of the knee joint.
 Tendons bind muscle to the bone, which is why discomfort is most common when the knee is being used repetitively over time.

-Most individuals characterise their pain as dull aching and tenderness, and the inflammation may produce swelling, too.
+Most individuals characterize their pain as dull aching and tenderness, and the inflammation may produce swelling, too.
 The repeated strain on the tendons may be due to occupational movements or leisurely activities, but the pains can surface when completing any daily task.

 Tendinitis may come and go.
 Meanwhile, the frequency and level of pain won’t always feel linked to the frequency of movement, which is why the knee pain feels random – but it isn’t.

 Tendinitis pain management can include the use of various anti-inflammatory medications, while a period of rest allows the swelling to calm down.
-Physiotherapy and non-invasive treatments can also be used to retrain the biomechanics of the leg muscles to reduce the stress placed on the knee joint to help prevent future flare-ups.
+Physical therapy and non-invasive treatments can also be used to retrain the biomechanics of the leg muscles to reduce the stress placed on the knee joint to help prevent future flare-ups.

 4. Baker’s cyst